Speiger/Primitive-Collections-Benchmarks/FancyResults.md

-## Benchmarks

-### Info
-Benchmarks were made using Jmh version 1.35 and JDK 17.0.2 Java HotSpot(TM) on a Ryzen 9 7900 and the following libraries:
-- Primitive Collections 0.8.0
-- FastUtil 8.5.12
-- HPPC 0.9.1
-- Eclipse Collections 11.1.0

-The results may differ for each JVM.

-Each benchmark was created using Average Time with 2 Warmup Iterations (3s) and 5 Iterations (2s) and using Primitive Values (objects for Java Collections)
-Score is the amount of time it took to do each operation in Microseconds (according to Jmh)
-The Variable Size defines the amount of elements the Collection had to deal with.
-These are used in 2 ways.
-- If the function is a "add/put" it is the amount of elements that are added into the empty collection.
-- If the function is not a "add/put" its the amount of elements that are inside of the Collection and a 100 random elements (within range) are tested against.

-Another definition is "addEmptyCollection".
-The Empty stands for the Collection was initialized without a expected size.
-While the "addCollection" is prepared with how many elements are about to be inserted.
-KeySets/Values are forEach Iterators

-Also JavaValues inside TreeSets/Maps are Javas "TreeMap/Set" implementation and are a RedBlack Tree Implementation.

-1* It takes 3-4 hours to test everything so short tests for now until i can't wait like 8-16 hours with slower Benchmarks

-Now to the Benchmarks

 ### ArrayList
 |      Action      |  Size   |  Java Score  | Eclipse Score |  HPPC Score  | FastUtil Score |   PC Score   | Units |
 |------------------|---------|--------------|---------------|--------------|----------------|--------------|-------|